equinor/terraform-baseline/docs/get-started/prerequisites.md

     northeurope  example-rg
     ```

-Now we're ready to start creating resources!
+Now we're ready to start learning about Terraform, starting with the basic syntax.